Alabama cites abortion ruling in transgender medication case

 Alabama Attorney General Steve Marshall was unavailable for comment Thursday, a spokesman said.

+Jeff Walker, who has a 15-year-old transgender daughter, said this spring that it felt as if Alabama were attacking families like his with legislation targeting transgender kids’ medication and dictating their choice of school bathrooms, locker rooms and sports teams.
+He said the state’s argument in this case is worrisome for everyone.

+“I think everyone should be concerned by the wording of this appeal.
+By this logic, any health care the state feels isn’t in line with its morals or beliefs should be banned,” Walker said.

-The Alabama case become be an early test of where judges stand on the scope of the abortion ruling.
-The 11th Circuit granted Alabama's request for an expedited schedule for submitting briefs in its appeal, and a decision could come as soon as this fall.
+The Alabama case could become an early test of where judges stand on the scope of the abortion ruling.
+The appeals court granted the state’s request for an expedited schedule for submitting briefs, and a decision could come as early as this fall.

 While Alabama was already appealing the injunction in the transgender medication case, the state quickly incorporated the abortion decision into its filing.